dawda92/PigGame/README.md

 # PigGame
-Pig game rolling the dices
+Play a game of dices with your friend!
+HTML5/CSS3/VanillaJS